Xenixxxxx/bits-to-brain/README.md

 Is fragmented information just a waste of time?

-We are constantly exposed to scattered knowledge: a tip from a short video, an insightful point from a YouTube tutorial, a top answer on Reddit, or even a brief description next to a museum exhibit.
+We are constantly exposed to scattered knowledge: a tip from a short video, an insightful point from a YouTube tutorial, a piece of breaking news about the latest tech breakthrough, or even a brief description next to a museum exhibit.
 These moments often pass by without leaving a lasting trace. **bits2brain** aims to change that — it's an AI-powered system that helps you automatically **capture knowledge from everyday life**, **form connections**, and gradually build **your own dynamic knowledge star map**.
 By linking your memory nodes with AI, your thinking becomes structured, visualized, and easy to navigate.

 ---